-The amounts of revenue recognized in the current fiscal year that were included in the contract liability balances at the beginning of the year are \$100,232 million.
+The amount of revenue recognized in the current fiscal year that was included in the contract liabilities balance at the beginning of the year is \$142,586 million.

 In addition, the amounts of revenue recognized in the current fiscal year from performance obligations satisfied (or partially satisfied) in previous years are immaterial.